 The volatility of market prices and the availability of raw materials such as reagents, chemicals, oil and gas have a significant impact on the financial situation of EEW.
-EEW expects that the key factors influencing the procurement market (supply chain problems, shortage of drivers, high energy costs, generally higher price levels) in 2022 will continue to have a significant impact on costs and availability.
-The geopolitical and economic consequences of the Russia-Ukraine war for EEW's business development cannot be assessed in detail at present.
+EEW expects that the key factors influencing the procurement market (supply chain problems, shortage of drivers, high energy costs, generally higher price levels) in 2023 will continue to have a significant impact on costs and availability.
+The further geopolitical and economic consequences of the Russia-Ukraine war for EEW's business development cannot be assessed in detail at present.
 Extreme fluctuations in the prices of raw materials and disruptions to waste supplies could have a negative impact on earnings.
 In particular, oil and gas prices are expected to increase further and thus lead to price increases for alternative fuels and energy sources.
 Due to the Russia-Ukraine war, EEW could face limited availability of materials for maintenance and inspection work and raw materials, consumables and supplies for plant operations as well as potential bottlenecks in transport capacities by road due to the lack of truck drivers.
 In turn, this could lead to restricted plant operations or have a negative impact on project deadlines.
-Environmental policies will also have a significant impact on development of costs in 2022.
-In addition to the enacted increase in the price of CO2 under the BEHG, the auction prices for CO2 certificates pursuant to the TEHG will also increase further.
-Moreover, pent-up demand in 2022 as a result of a coronavirus crisis is expected to lead to greater demand and further price increases and possibly also availability problems.
-Due to these availability problems in nearly all areas, EEW will primarily focus on securing supply in 2022 by concluding agreements for guaranteed quantities and increasing inventories and storage capacities.
+EEW expects that the key factors influencing the procurement market (supply chain problems, shortage of drivers, high energy costs, generally higher price levels) in 2023 will continue to have a significant impact on costs and availability.
+Moreover, demand for the operating resources required by EEW will increase as fossil fuel-fired power plants recommence operations, further exacerbating the availability situation.
+The focus in 2023 will therefore continue to be on supply security, for example through the use of multiple supplier strategies in order to mitigate the risk of supply failure.
+This will be achieved by concluding fixed supply agreements and increasing inventories and storage capacities.
+Environmental policies will also continue to have a significant impact on the development of costs in the years to come.
+This is reflected in the enacted increase in carbon prices under the BEHG ["Brennstoffemissionshandelsgesetz": German Fuel Emissions Trading Act] as well as the high level of auction prices for carbon certificates pursuant to the TEHG ["Treibhaus-Emissionshandelsgesetz": German Greenhouse Gas Emissions Trading Act].
+However, energy costs are also expect to stabilize at a higher level due to environmental policy objectives.

 Furthermore, developing alternative suppliers and joining purchasing associations remain key instruments in enhancing our market position.
 By constantly monitoring the procurement markets, EEW can respond swiftly to market developments and identify new suppliers, products and technologies.

-In light of the expected market developments, projects such as the preparation of sodium bicarbonate will become more significant, as they can ensure independence from market prices and volumes.
+In light of the expected market developments, projects such as the processing of sodium bicarbonate will become more significant, as they can ensure independence from market prices and volumes.